Durban South Africa Temple: History

+The temple was announced by Thomas S. Monson on October 1, 2011.
 A groundbreaking ceremony, to signify the beginning of construction, took place on 9 April 2016, with Carl B. Cook presiding.
-On 18 June 2019, the LDS Church announced that a public open house is scheduled to be held from 22 January through 1 February 2020, excluding Sunday.
+Following construction, the LDS Church announced on 18 June 2019 that a public open house would be held from 22 January through 1 February 2020, excluding Sunday.
 The temple was dedicated on 16 February 2020 by Ronald A. Rasband.

-In March 2020, along with all the church's other temples, it was closed in response to the coronavirus pandemic.
+It was the last temple dedicated before the church stopped all dedications and rededications for 20 months due to the COVID-19 pandemic.
+Just after its dedication, like all others in the church, the temple was closed due to the pandemic.